conjurinc/heroku-buildpack-conjur/README.md

 * `POST` requires "create"
 * All other methods require "update"

 ### SSL certificate verification

-By default a leap-of-faith SSL verification is performed -- on starting up, the Conjur server is contacted and its root certificate is stored in a file, which is then used for subsequent verification.
+By default a leap-of-faith SSL verification is performed -- on starting up, the gatekeeper contacts the Conjur server stores its root certificate in a file, which is then used for subsequent verification.
 If you want to make it safer, you can set `CONJUR_CERT_FINGERPRINT` Heroku variable to the expected root certificate fingerprint (in format `92:25:4F:70:...`, as output by